 Access to the internet (DSL preferred) is a requirement for all students wishing to enroll in the distance education (expansion) program.
 Program requirements are the same for the distance education (expansion) students, with the exception of the time required to complete the program.
 Students enrolled in the distance education (expansion) program will have two years (six semesters) to complete the technical program for successful graduation.

 For specific information on the on-campus or distance education (expansion) programs, please access the following website: http://www.sanjuancollege.edu/pta.
 Both the on-campus program and the distance education (expansion) programs are listed for review.
-For more information, please contact PTA Program Director, Dr. Therese Millis, DPT at firstname.lastname@example.org or call (505) 566-3013.
+Please email firstname.lastname@example.org for more information or call (505) 566-3562 or (505) 566-3013.

 For the on-campus program, students complete the first full-time (a minimum of 40 hours/week) clinical externship (four weeks in an acute setting), prior to the last academic semester for a total of 160 hours.
 On-campus students also complete two additional full-time (a minimum of 40 hours/week each) clinical externships (seven weeks each in an outpatient and rehabilitation setting) during the last spring semester for a total of 560 hours (total clinical hours=720).